farmaker47/Speech_Commands_Kotlin/README.md

 ## Check the integrity of the device

 Inside the application it is demonstrated how you can check the integrity of the device.
 There is an offline way to check if the device is rooted and two online procedures to check the overall integrity of the device.
+You can use whatever method suits your needs and it is not mandatory to use all of them.

 ### 1. Check rooted device with RootBeer